Voters Of Color Are Set To Have A Bigger Say As Democrats Enter A Crucial Phase

 Buttigieg has struggled to win over voters of color so far, and he needs to show some signs of doing well with them if he wants to have any hope of being the nominee.

 No one has more riding on the line in Nevada and South Carolina than former Vice President Joe Biden.
-After leading in national polls and many state polls for the better part of the last year, Biden is in free fall.
+After leading in national polls and many state polls for the better part of the past year, Biden is in free-fall.
 He finished fourth in Iowa and fifth in New Hampshire, and he's not inspiring confidence in voters who want to like him.

 He has been the far-and-away leader with black voters in South Carolina, but now he's battling wealthy venture capitalist Tom Steyer, who has poured in millions of dollars in ads and on the ground trying to win them over.
 If Biden can't do well, especially in South Carolina, his quest for the nomination is likely effectively over.